See exclusive deals in your area

 Kia Sportage styling and performance

 Design-wise, we’d call the Sportage flamboyant, but not so much as to ever impress as garish or over-the-top.
 There’s maybe a little too much of an overt, kitchy sci-fi look to the front lamps, though we’ll give credit where credit’s due for being truly bold.
-Overall, the stance is sportier—the affect of pushing the wheels farther out to the corners—while the sides are more deeply sculpted than before, and the upright rear pillar's been re-proportioned for a squatter, more substantial look, more like the one on the current Kia Soul.
+Overall, the stance is sportier—the result of pushing the wheels farther out to the corners—while the sides are more deeply sculpted than before, and the upright rear pillar's been re-proportioned for a squatter, more substantial look, more like the one on the current Kia Soul.
 This generation keeps the flattened upkick to the rear door cuts—a design choice that’s also functional in yielding easier ingress and egress.
 And inside, it’s all about bringing in more soft-touch surfaces, better trims, and a layout that’s somewhat sporty and cockpit-oriented (canted toward the driver, slightly) yet pushed out at the corners for more passenger space.

 The Sportage promises better steering and a more refined ride, and it mostly delivers that.
 It has a revised steering rack and suspension, with more front-suspension bushings and stiffer mounts, and the multi-link rear suspension now has dual lower arms.
 Turbocharged SX models get their own, firmer rear damper settings.
 The SX models we’ve driven so far handle responsively, with good body control, and they ride surprisingly quietly.